tkarapan/academic-kickstart/content/author/admin/_index.md

 Born in [Veria](https://en.wikipedia.org/wiki/Veria), Greece, I received my bachelor's degree in physics (upper second-class honours) from the department of [Physics](https://www.physics.auth.gr/en) at the Aristotle University of Thessaloniki, Greece.
 Following several years of physics tutoring in Greece, I changed my career path and moved to the UK, where I obtained my master's degree in cognitive neuroscience (distinction) at the department of Psychology at the University of York, under the supervision of Prof. [Gary Green](https://www.york.ac.uk/psychology/staff/emeritusfaculty/ggrg1/).

 Upon graduating my master's program, I worked as a research assistant in the Mind-Wandering lab led by Prof. [Jonathan Smallwood](https://www.york.ac.uk/psychology/staff/academicstaff/jonathan_smallwood/).
 A year later I was awarded a studentship for a PhD under the supervision of Prof. Smallwood, from the department of Psychology at the University of York.
-After a 5 month break in my second PhD year, in order to work on a pilot fMRI project investigating experiences in virtual/augmented reality led by Prof. [Alex Wade](https://www.york.ac.uk/psychology/staff/academicstaff/alex-wade/), I am currently at the end of my PhD.
+After a 5 month break in my second PhD year, in order to work on a pilot neuroimaging study investigating experiences in virtual/augmented reality led by Prof. [Alex Wade](https://www.york.ac.uk/psychology/staff/academicstaff/alex-wade/), I am currently at the end of my PhD.

 My thesis investigates the neural correlates of ongoing experience, utilising different neuroimaging scanning modalities (DWI, resting state fMRI) and analysis techniques (static connectivity and dynamic hidden Markov modelling).